 Changes to the way that people accessed general practice services during the pandemic caused some frustration for those who preferred face-to-face appointments.
-Some people felt some unease when diagnosis was made over the phone.
-Some people felt that they were not being listened to when discussing their ailment to doctors over the phone.

-Some members of the public wanted video consultations, but this was not available in all practices.
-Some people found websites hard to find what they were looking for.

-We have learned that the public want a choice on how they have their consultation with their doctor.
+Some members of the public wanted video consultations, but this facility was not available in all practices.
+We have learned that the public want a choice on how they have their GP consultation.

-Hywel Dda CHC understands that GP practices may have had a reduced number of staff during COVID due to staff shielding or on sick leave.

-Hywel Dda CHC also understands that some GP practice buildings are either old and/or may have small waiting rooms making it difficult to ensure a safe environment for patients to attend the surgery at the same time.
-Nevertheless, the public should have been informed why it took so long for the phones to be answered.
+The Hywel Dda CHC understands that GP practices may have a reduced number of staff during COVID due to staff shielding or being off sick.
+The Hywel Dda CHC also understands that some GP practices buildings would not allow them to have a safe environment for a number of patients to attend the surgery at the same time, due to the 2-metre rule and lack of space, with this said the public should have been informed of why it took so long to answer the phones.